BitCurator/bitcurator-distro-metadata/README.md

 bitcurator-environment-metadata
 ===============================

 DFXML metadata transform scripts for use in the BitCurator Environment.
+These scripts are optional; they are not required to build, run, respin, or distribute the BitCurator distro.

 ## Extracting Schema Metadata into a CSV